Iraqi Kurd’s death in Belarus underscores migrants’ despair

 When the Belarus option emerged, he began plotting with his siblings how they would do it.
 Their father, who works in real estate, covered the costs for all of them, amounting to $35,000.

-Gaylan and two of his brothers along with his sister, her husband and their 5-year-old son boarded a flight from Irbil to Dubai on Oct.
-14, arriving in the Belarusian capital of Minsk two days later.
+On Oct.
+16, Gaylan and two of his brothers along with his sister, her husband and their 5-year-old son boarded a flight from Irbil to Minsk.
 From there, they headed to the Polish border, where they got stuck, and Gaylan grew weaker from the exhaustion and the cold, his family said.

 It’s not clear what happened on the night of Oct.
 28, amid a confrontation between Polish police and migrants trying to cross.
 Gaylan’s sister ended up in a Polish hospital after she broke her leg and reportedly lost consciousness, while Gaylan and his two brothers were deported to the Belarus side of the forest, despite his deteriorating condition.